QR Codes for Events: Boost Engagement & Sponsorships [2026]

 Following QR code best practices ensures scans convert:

-Size: Minimum 2×2 cm (scale up for distance)
+• Size: Minimum 2×2 cm (and larger for distance and signage).

-CTA: “Scan for agenda” / “Get your discount”
+• CTA: Clear prompts like “Scan for agenda” or “Get your discount”.

-Design: High contrast, brand colors, test before printing
+• Design: High contrast, brand-aligned colors, tested before printing.

-Offline Backup: Use codes that cache data for low-WiFi zones
+• Offline backup: Use codes that cache data or open PWAs in low-WiFi zones.

 Accenture’s 2024 research shows that QR-enabled displays drive 34% stronger emotional engagement—logic that applies perfectly to live events where attention is fragmented.